-Marina di Castagneto Carducci
+Marina di Castagneto

 The sea here is particularly clean and transparent.
-This resort, which has often been awarded the European Union’s Blue Flag for the quality of its sea, its environment and its accommodation, offers a choice of fully-equipped bathing beaches and ample stretches of public beach, with a guaranteed life-guard service (Punti Azzurri).
+This village, which has often been awarded the European Union’s Blue Flag for the quality of its sea, its environment and its accommodation, offers a choice of fully-equipped bathing beaches establishments and ample stretches of public beach, with a guaranteed life-guard service (Punti Azzurri).